voydz/xamarin-react-native/README.md

 ```

 #### 3. Firing it up
-After you have done this, you can open the project `XamarinReactNative.sln` and deploy it to a device or simulator.
+After you have done this, you can open the project `samples/SampleApp.sln` and deploy it to a device or simulator.

 #### (OPTIONAL) 3.1.
 Use the react packager
 Using the react packager is only possible once the app already started and loaded it's bundle from `Assets/`.
 See *Known Issues*.